 2- Curtain depth: The curtain’s depth should typically not exceed 3-4 meters in tidal areas.
 Excessive depth can cause the curtain to become unstable or ineffective, especially in areas with strong water movement.

-This initial assessment sets the stage for an effective installation, allowing you to choose the correct curtain type and position it optimally for maximum efficiency.
+This initial assessment sets the stage for an effective turbidity curtain installation, allowing you to choose the correct curtain type and position it optimally for maximum efficiency.

 Step 2: Selecting the Right Turbidity Curtain Type

-Before setting up the curtain, gathering all necessary tools and reviewing your installation plan with your team is critical.
+Before turbidity curtain installation, gathering all necessary tools and reviewing your installation plan with your team is critical.
 Some key items for preparation include:

 Step 4: Deploying and Anchoring the Curtain